 Research

 My research appears in Political Science Research and Methods, Social Science Quarterly, and Journal of East Asian Studies, with several projects under review.
-I focus on populism, political behavior, and AI-based text analysis.
+I focus on populism, political behavior, and text analysis, using LLM.

 My research appears in Political Science Research and Methods, Social Science Quarterly, and Journal of East Asian Studies, with several projects under review.
-I focus on populism, political behavior, and AI-based text analysis.
+I focus on populism, political behavior, and text analysis, using LLM.

 Publications